$32 million in 2022.

 **Newly Awarded** MassBay Community College wins $2M from U.S. Economic Development Assistance (EDA) for its new Center for Health Sciences, Early Childhood, and Human Services.
+The grant will pay for medical equipment to help train new healthcare workers, who, in turn, will fill the regional job vacancies in healthcare.

 Greenfield Community College wins $194,000 for an NEH ARP project to 1) develop the humanities portion of the GCC General Education requirement; 2) highlight soft skills taught in the humanities that are valued by regional employers; 3) improve upon existing and create new courses in medical humanities, including Spanish for health science, science writing, and medical ethics; and 4) upgrade existing old-fashioned humanities classrooms to active learning classrooms.